Thalidomide (Thalidomid ®)

 You may get constipated.
 This can usually be helped by drinking plenty of fluids, eating more fibre in your diet and doing some gentle exercise.
 You may need to take medicine to help (laxative).
 Your doctor can prescribe these or you can buy them at a pharmacy.

 You may feel dizzy for a few moments if you stand up quickly.
 This is caused by a temporary fall in blood pressure.
 Moving slowly from lying to sitting and then sitting to standing may help.
 Tell your doctor if you've ever had any blood pressure problems and about any medicines you're taking.

-Thalidomide can cause a rash, and dry, itchy skin.
-Your doctor can prescribe medicine to help.
 Occasionally, thalidomide can cause a more serious skin rash with blistering.
 Let your doctor know straight away if this happens.

 This is usually mild.
 Your doctor can prescribe anti-sickness (anti-emetic) drugs to prevent, or greatly reduce, nausea and vomiting.

-If the sickness isn't controlled, or if it continues tell your doctor as; they can prescribe other anti-sickness drugs that may work better for you.
+If the sickness isn't controlled, or if it continues tell your doctor as they can prescribe other anti-sickness drugs that may work better for you.
 Some anti-sickness drugs can cause constipation.
 Let your doctor or nurse know if this is a problem.